-Calcium-stearoyllactylate Emulsifiers, stabilizers, thickeners Made synthetically from lactic acid and stearic acid.
-The stearid acid may possibly come from animal fat, such as pig.
-StearyItartrate Made synthetically from stearic acid and tartaric acid.
-Stearic Siediynamale acid may possibly come from animal fats, such as pig.
-Sorbitan monostearate Made synthetically from sorbitol and stearic acid.
-The fatty Solblian monosiediale acids can come from animal fats, such as pig.
-Sorbitan tristograte Made synthetically from sorbitol and stearic acid.
-The fatty Solblian instearate acids can come from animal fats, such as pig.
-Sorbitan monolaurate Made synthetically from sorbitol and stearic acid.
-The fatty Solblight monoidoldie acids can come from animal fats, such as pig.
-Sorbitan monooleate Made synthetically from sorbitol and stearic acid.
-The fatty Soldian monocleare acids can come from animal fats, such as pig.
-Sorbitan monopalmitate Made synthetically from sorbitol and stearic acid.
-The fatty Solblian monopainilaite acids can come from animal fats, such as pig.
-Stearic acid and stearates The fatty acids can be produced from animal fats, such as pig.
-Guanylic acid is found naturally in many foods, such as meat.
-Gouriyine dela Also called nucleic acids.
+E 482 Calcium-stearoyllactylate Emulsifiers, stabilizers, thickeners, Made synthetically from lactic acid and stearic acid.
+The stearic and gelling agents acid may possibly come from animal fat, such as pig.
+E 483 StearyItartrate Emulsifiers, stabilizers, thickeners, Made synthetically from stearic acid and tartaric acid.
+Stearic and gelling agents acid may possibly come from animal fats, such as pig.
+E 491 Sorbitan monostearate Emulsifiers, stabilizers, thickeners, Made synthetically from sorbitol and stearic acid.
+The fatty and gelling agents acids can come from animal fats, such as pig.
+E 492 Sorbitan tristearate Emulsifiers, stabilizers, thickeners, Made synthetically from sorbitol and stearic acid.
+The fatty and gelling agents acids can come from animal fats, such as pig.
+E 493 Sorbitan monolaurate Emulsifiers, stabilizers, thickeners, Made synthetically from sorbitol and stearic acid.
+The fatty and gelling agents acids can come from animal fats, such as pig.
+E 494 Sorbitan monooleate Emulsifiers, stabilizers, thickeners, Made synthetically from sorbitol and stearic acid.
+The fatty and gelling agents acids can come from animal fats, such as pig.
+E 495 Sorbitan monopalmitate Emulsifiers, stabilizers, thickeners, Made synthetically from sorbitol and stearic acid.
+The fatty and gelling agents acids can come from animal fats, such as pig.
+E 570 Stearic acid and stearates Lump prevention, stabilizer The fatty acids can be produced from animal fats, such as pig.
+E 626 Guanylic acid Flavour enhancer Guanylic acid is found naturally in many foods, such as meat. , Also called nucleic acids.
 The acid is also produced from yeast extract or synthetically.
-Disodium gugnylato Elayour ophancor Salt of Guanylic acid (E 626).
-Guanylic acid is found naturally in Disocioni gochylale many foods, such as meat.
+E 627 Disodium guanylate Flavour enhancer Salt of Guanylic acid (E 626).
+Guanylic acid is found naturally in , many foods, such as meat.
 The acid is also produced from yeast extract or synthetically.
-Dipotassium augnylate Elavour enhancer Salt of Guanylic acid (E 626).
-Guanylic acid is found naturally in Dipolassion goanyiale many foods, such as meat.
-The acid is also produced from yeast extract or synthetically Calcium augnylate Elavour enhancer Salt of Guanylic acid (E 626).
-Guanylic acid is found naturally in calcion goanyiale many foods, such as meat.
-The acid is also produced from yeast extract or synthetically Inosinic acid Elavour enhancer Inosinic acid is found naturally in many foods, such as meat.
+E 628 Dipotassium guanylate Flavour enhancer Salt of Guanylic acid (E 626).
+Guanylic acid is found naturally in many foods, such as meat.
+The acid is also produced from yeast extract or synthetically E 629 Calcium guanylate Flavour enhancer Salt of Guanylic acid (E 626).
+Guanylic acid is found naturally in many foods, such as meat.
+The acid is also produced from yeast extract or synthetically E 630 Inosinic acid Flavour enhancer Inosinic acid is found naturally in many foods, such as meat.
 Also called nucleic acids.
 The acids are also produced from yeast extract or synthetically.
-Disodium inosinate Elavour enhancer Salt of Inosinic acid (E 630).
+E 631 Disodium inosinate Flavour enhancer Salt of Inosinic acid (E 630).
 Inosinic acid is found naturally in many foods, such as meat.
 The acids are also produced from yeast extracts or synthetic.
-Dipotassium inosinate Flayour enhancer Salt of Inosinic acid (E 630).
+E 632 Dipotassium inosinate Flavour enhancer Salt of Inosinic acid (E 630).
 Inosinic acid is found naturally in many foods, such as meat.
 The acids are also produced from yeast extracts or synthetic.
-Calcium inosinate Elavour enhancer Salt of Inosinic acid (E 630).
+E 633 Calcium inosinate Flavour enhancer Salt of Inosinic acid (E 630).
 Inosinic acid is found naturally in many foods, such as meat.
 The acids are also produced from yeast extracts or synthetic.
-Calcium-stearoyllactylateStearyltartrateSorbitan monostearateSorbitan tristearateSorbitan monolaurateSorbitan monoleateSorbitan monopalmitateStearic acid and stearatesGuanylic acidDisodium guanylateCalcium guanylateInosinic acidDisodium inosinateDipotassium inosinateCalcium inosinate and gelling agentsStearyltartrateEmulsifiers, stabilizers, thickeners and gelling agentsSorbitan monostearateEmulsifiers, stabilizers, thickeners and gelling agentsSorbitan tristearateEmulsifiers, stabilizers, thickeners and gelling agentsSorbitan monolaurateEmulsifiers, stabilizers, thickeners and gelling agentsSorbitan monolaurateEmulsifiers, stabilizers, thickeners and gelling agentsSorbitan monolaurateEmulsifiers, stabilizers, thickeners and gelling agentsSorbitan monopalmitateEmulsifiers, stabilizers, thickeners and gelling agentsStearic acid and stearatesLump prevention, stabilizerGuanylic acidFlavour enhancerDisodium guanylateFlavour enhancerInosinic acidFlavour enhancerDisodium inosinateFlavour enhancerDipotassium inosinateFlavour enhancerDipotassium inosinateFlavour enhancer